DaneCronin/Portfolio-2/README.md

   * [Questions?](#questions)

   ## Description
-   This is a fully-responsive portfolio I designed and built with React to showcase the latest projects I have been working on.
+   This is a fully-responsive portfolio I designed and built with React to provide my contact info and showcase the latest projects I have been working on.

   ## Installation